Table of Contents

-These are for Active clients from the Strengthen Your Core exercise program.
-Both of these are stability ball exercises.
+The exercises in this post can be found in my book Strengthen Your Core and in the Building a Stronger Core online course.
+Both of these exercises are stability ball plank exercises.
 I also cover several variations of the plank exercises as demonstrated in the book to give you a flavour of what you can do with the program.

 This is the first variation of two stability ball plank exercises (the active plank six and seven).
 The stability ball provides us with an opportunity to explore a lot of variations using a ball.

 - Position your hands in the direction of the forces.

 - Your fingers are going to point straight down.

 - I like to count rungs on the ball, so I have an equal number of rungs apart.

 - The base of your sternum is pointing straight over the ball.

 - First with the one foot, then with the other foot.

 - If your feet are really close together, that’s a very small base of support, and that smaller base of support makes the stability of the ball more challenging for you.

 - If you widen your base, then it adds to an increased stability.